portfoliojuanberrios/GARV-BI/README.md

 ### Step 5: Run the API Server

 After deploying the smart contracts, you can start the API server.
-Ensure you have the environment variables set up in a `.env` file (see the `API/.env.example` for reference).
+Ensure you have the environment variables set up in a `.env` file.

 ```bash
 cd ../API